-13. Disclosures of Personal Information in Litigation, Investigations or Enforcement Actions or for Security Reasons.
+13. Disclosures of Personal Information in Litigation, Investigations or Enforcement Actions or for Security

+Reasons.
 We may disclose your Personal Information when compelled or requested to do so by government or law enforcement authorities or when otherwise required or permitted by law, such as to respond to court orders and subpoenas or regulatory agency requests.
-We also may disclose Personal Information when we have reason to believe that someone is causing or threatening to cause injury to, or interfering or threatening to interfere with, the rights or property interests of Penn Foster or its affiliates (or their respective employees, agents, consultants. contractors or representatives), Penn Foster learners or alumni, other Site Users, Penn Foster business partners (including Education Partners and service providers), accrediting/licensing/certifying bodies, or other persons or entities that could be harmed by such activities.
+We also may disclose Personal Information when we have reason to believe that someone is causing or threatening to cause injury to, or interfering or threatening to interfere with, the rights or property interests of Penn Foster or its affiliates (or their respective employees, agents, consultants, contractors or representatives), Penn Foster learners or alumni, other Site Users, Penn Foster business partners (including Education Partners and service providers), accrediting/licensing/certifying bodies, or other persons or entities that could be harmed by such activities.

 14. Disclosures in Conjunction with a Change in Control or Similar Event.
+If

-If Penn Foster undergoes or contemplates undergoing a business transition, such as a merger or acquisition by another company, or a sale of all or a substantial portion of its assets, your Personal Information may be among the assets transferred or subject to new ownership.
-Changes in the terms governing the collection, storage or use of any third party successor in interest or transferee of your Personal Information will be communicated to you by Penn Foster or such third party via email, the applicable website, or a comparable means notification review and correct the Personal Financial Information that is retained by Penn Foster in your account by contacting Penn Foster at stuserv@pennfoster.edu.
+Penn Foster undergoes or contemplates undergoing a business transition, such as a merger or acquisition by another company, or a sale of all or a substantial portion of its assets, your Personal Information may be among the assets transferred or subject to new ownership.
+Changes in the terms governing the collection, storage or use of any third party successor in interest or transferee of your Personal Information will be communicated to you by Penn Foster or such third party via email, the applicable website, or a comparable means notification.

+15. Your Access Rights.
+You may review and correct the Personally Identifying Information that is retained by Penn Foster in your account after you login.
+You may review and correct the Personal Financial Information that is retained by Penn Foster in your account by contacting Penn Foster at stuserv@pennfoster.edu.
 If you are a learner, you may also review your Learner Records through your Learner Center account or by contacting Penn Foster at stuserv@pennfoster.edu.
 For information relating to rights you may have under applicable state law, see the Additional State Disclosures Section below.